United States congressional delegations from Massachusetts

 These are tables of congressional delegations from Massachusetts to the United States House of Representatives and the United States Senate.

 Current delegation

 Massachusetts is currently represented by two senators and nine representatives, all of whom are Democrats.

-The current dean of the Massachusetts delegation is Senator Ed Markey, having served in Congress since 1976.
+The current dean of the Massachusetts delegation is Senator Ed Markey, having served as a Senator since 2013 and in Congress since 1976.